FuXi-Nowcast: Environment-conditioned deep learning for severe convection nowcasting: Methods

-The input tensor first passes through a convective signal enhancement module that selectively amplifies significant patterns via threshold-based pooling, enhancing convective relevant features while preserving spatial structure.
-The enhanced tensor is then processed by a embedding module, producing a feature map of shape $\textrm{B} \times (\textrm{T} \times \textrm{C}) \times \textrm{H} \times \textrm{W}$.
-Constant variables, including the land-sea mask and elevation data, are also encoded via a separate embedding module at this stage.
-Similarly, temporal features, such as forecasting step, hour of day, and day of year, is incorporated through an embedding module to provide temporal information.
+Before embedding, the TSP module reinforces strong WS, GS, CR, and TP signals with a kernel size of 15 and normalized thresholds of 0.31, 0.27, 0.57, and 0.05, corresponding to 10.8 m/s, 10.8 m/s, 40 dBZ, and 5 mm.
+These thresholds are selected through the ablation experiments summarized in Supplementary Table \ref{tab:ablation_settings} and Supplementary Figures \ref{fig:ablation_combined} and \ref{fig:method_ablation_csi}.
+The ASF module then uses channel-wise learnable alpha parameters to control how much of the enhanced signal is mixed back into the original input.
+An alpha value of 0 retains the original input, whereas larger values increase the contribution of the enhanced signal.
+The alpha parameters are initialized as T2M = 10, Q2M = 10, U10M = 10, V10M = 10, WS = 0, GS = 0, CR = 10, and TP = 10.
+The enhanced variables, static fields, and temporal features are encoded separately and then combined.

-In the feature extraction stage, the latent feature map is processed by 24 repeated Swin Transformer blocks, which capture complex spatiotemporal dependencies through global window attention and shifted-window mechanisms.
-In the upsampling and prediction stage, the decoder progressively restores the spatial resolution using adaptive transposed convolution modules, expanding the feature map from $\textrm{B} \times 1024 \times \textrm{H}/12 \times \textrm{W}/12$ to the original $768 \times 768$ grid.
-The decoder consists of two branches: a primary forecasting branch that outputs a tensor of shape $\textrm{B} \times 1 \times 8 \times 768 \times 768$ for eight variables, and an auxiliary precipitation classification branch that outputs a tensor of shape $\textrm{B} \times 1 \times 11 \times 768 \times 768$, corresponding to 11 precipitation type categories.
-The predicted field is then appended to the historical sequence and concatenated with the 70 atmospheric variables from FuXi-2.0, enabling autoregressive forecasting up to 12 hours.
+The feature extractor contains 24 Swin Transformer blocks with $96 \times 96$ windows and 24 attention heads.
+The decoder restores the latent feature map from $\textrm{B} \times 1024 \times \textrm{H}/8 \times \textrm{W}/8$ to the original $768 \times 768$ grid.
+Its primary branch predicts the eight target variables, while an auxiliary branch predicts 11 TP classes defined by 10 intensity thresholds (0.5, 1, 2, 5, 10, 15, 20, 30, 40, and 50 mm).
+The auxiliary branch is used only during training.
+Each predicted field is appended to the historical sequence and combined with the corresponding FuXi-2.0 atmospheric variables for the next autoregressive step, enabling forecasts up to 12 h.

 \FloatBarrier